 Pharmaceutical manufacturers must contend with the conflicting requirements for complying with regulations from up to a half dozen federal agencies—with the need to maintain security, particularly during the development and testing phases.
+And then they have to put out consistent, quality product at the end of the day.
 While large, multi-billion dollar firms dominate the headlines, there are still a large number of smaller firms that make either a single pharmaceutical, ingredients for other manufacturers or specialize in medications with expired patents.

 Pharmaceutical manufacturers should examine the following functions while considering their unique requirements: